yugabyte/yugabyte-db/docs/content/latest/drivers-orms/go/pg.md

 </ul>

+The [go-pg](https://github.com/go-pg/pg) lib is "Golang ORM with focus on PostgreSQL features and performance".

 ## Quick Start

-Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps on the [Build an application](/latest/quick-start/build-apps/go/ysql-pg) page under the Quick start section.
+Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](/latest/quick-start/build-apps/go/ysql-pg) page under the Quick start section.

+Let us break down the quick start example and understand how to perform the common tasks required for Go App development using the GO-PG ORM tool.

-## Import the Driver Package
+## Step 1: Import the Driver Package

 You can import the PG packages by adding the following import statement in your Go code.